What to Eat in Porto: The Ultimate Food & Drink Guide

 Mercado do Bolhão - Porto, Portugal

 Perhaps as famous as the pastel de nata is Portuguese salted cod, or bacalhau.
 Interestingly, bacalhau is not sourced from Portuguese waters but actually from the North Atlantic Ocean.
-The history of dried cod dates back to the Vikings, and Portuguese bacalhau begins in the 14th century after the Portuguese Navy discovered that salted cod is a safe, reliable staple for international voyages.
-Today, Portugal consumes 20% of the world’s salted cod, and you will find hundreds of variations here from fried cod fritters to baked bacalhau with olives, onions & potatoes.
+The history of dried cod dates back to the Vikings, and Portuguese bacalhau dates back to the 14th century, when the Portuguese Navy discovered that salted cod is a safe, reliable staple for international voyages.

 Bifana